mandeepairborne/samweb/content/_index.md

 ### Global

-- `archive`: Make the post visually stand out in the post list.
-Also accepts message as a value.
+- `archive`: Displays an archived message.
 - `trigger`: Displays a trigger warning message.
 - `disclaimer`: Displays a disclaimer message.
 - `toc`: Enables table of contents.
 Only first 2 levels of headings are listed.